5 Energy Efficiency Myths That Could be Costing you Money

 For the majority of homes in the UK this is a myth as most of us pay a single unit rate for electricity.
 It is however cheaper in the evening if you are on an Economy 7 tariff with your supplier.
 Generally this period of cheaper electricity runs for several hours each night, so it’s only suitable for some people’s lifestyles but may be worth exploring if you rely primarily on electric heaters and a water tank.

 Myth 5.
 Hot Water Will Run Out if you Don’t Have the Tank on at all Times

 Many people leave their water heating tank on at all times as they worry they will run out of hot water.
 This could actually be costing a lot more than necessary, and in most cases it is far more efficient to heat the water shortly before you need it.
 If you have an electric immersion heater and you are on an Economy 7 tariff, it may be cheaper to heat your water tank at night instead.
-In both cases it helps to insulate your hot water tank as this will prevent as much heat from escaping, keeping your water warmer for longer.
+In both cases it helps to as this will prevent as much heat from escaping, keeping your water warmer for longer.